 Tip – if you are hungry there’s a few really nice cafes and restaurants in this luxury Hyatt property.

 Panoramic views from the Hyatt Pinon, Uptown Sedona

-You can visit most of these sites in a long day around Sedona, but I would recommend taking your time to get to these spots and find the just the right spots to capture.
-It’s also nice to be able to take a moment to also enjoy the wonderful views and being present at all these places.
+You can visit most of these sites in a long day around Sedona, but I would recommend taking your time to get to these spots and find the just the right spots to capture on your Sedona trip.
+There’s definitely a lot to see in Sedona and have some time to enjoy the wonderful views and being present at all these places.
 Thanks for visiting and I hope that this inspires to visit many of these wonderful scenic spots in Sedona.

 If you enjoyed this post on Sedona, check out my other posts below on Sedona and Arizona travel